Communicating With Adults Who Have Autism Spectrum Disorder

 Here are some things to keep in mind when having a conversation with an person who has autism spectrum disorder.

-Stick to a definite topic: Focus on one area in which you have general knowledge, if possible, and follow it.
+Focus on one area in which you have general knowledge, if possible, and follow it.
 The conversation will go more smoothly if the comments you make are a follow-up on what was previously said.
 Try to avoid stating the obvious, which may be interpreted as condescension.
-An autistic person sometimes has difficulty following the flow of the conversation.
-They may interrupt or barge in at what you may consider to be inappropriate times.
+An autistic person sometimes has difficulty following the flow of the conversation and comprehending what has been said.

 You may need to interrupt a conversation with an autistic person if there is important information to be shared from time to time, however, such as telling the person about a family emergency.